 It usually affects people with type 2 diabetes that isn’t well-controlled.
 It’s common among those who are elderly, chronically ill, and disabled.
 Doctors aren’t sure why, but they think they these people may not realize they’re thirsty or may not be able to get enough to drink.

 This is a serious condition, and if it isn’t spotted soon and treated quickly, it could be fatal.
 Knowing the symptoms can help you stay safe.

 If you have diabetes and you’ve had a heavy thirst and gone to the bathroom more often than usual for a few weeks, check with your doctor -- especially if your blood sugar isn’t well-controlled.
 As your body loses more and more water, you may notice:

 Once your doctor spots the early signs, he may send you to the hospital.
 You’ll get an IV to replace lost fluids and electrolytes such as potassium.
 And you’ll get insulin or other medication to control your blood sugar.
 The coma can lead to death if left untreated.

 Can It Be Prevented?

 Take these simple steps to help protect yourself:

-Check your blood sugar regularly, as recommended by your health care provider.
+Check your blood sugar regularly, as your doctor recommends.

-Know your target blood sugar ranges and what to do if the readings are out of range.
+Know your target blood sugar ranges and what to do if the readings are too high.

-Have a sick day plan that will spell out how often to check your blood sugar when you are sick.
+Plan how often to check your blood sugar when you’re sick.